torbjro/lst_cli_tool/readme.md

     source ~/.bashrc

 The script `setup.sh` is used to make the `lst` command usable.
-The script will compile the code, create an alias in the `~/.basrc` file and source it.
+The script will compile the code and create an alias in the `~/.basrc` file.
 Note that if you use another shell, the `~/.bashrc` needs to be changed to the equivalent for your shell.
 For instance, if using zsh it should be changed to `~/.zshrc`.

-Now, the command should be callable with this syntax:
+After sourcing `~/.bashrc`, the command should be callable with this syntax:

 `lst [directory_path]`